BodieLeonard/cred-orix/wp-content/plugins/ultimate-under-construction/readme.txt

 * Javascript Fix.
 * Adding new Committer.
 * New Images.
+= 1.9.1 =
+* FIX - Allowing the scripts to be loaded on https.

 == Upgrade Notice ==
 Please Upgrade - FlipClock doesn't load reliably on v1.6 - Issue has been fixed on 1.7